-OFT 155 Introduction to Word and Information Processing (3 credits) This first-level course on word and information processing is taught on microcomputers.
+OFT 155 Introduction to Word and Information Processing

+This first-level course on word and information processing is taught on microcomputers.
 Students learn file management and basic word processing skills and concepts to create and format all types of documents, such as letters, memos, Web pages and reports.
 Students increase keyboarding speed and accuracy through additional skill building exercises.
 Two lecture hours and two laboratory hours per week.
 Prerequisite: OFT 104 with a grade of "C" or better or permission of the department head.
 Laboratory fee: \$15.
 Usually offered in the fall and spring.

-OFT 160 Introduction to Spreadsheets (2 credits) This course covers spreadsheet development, including creating, editing, formatting worksheets and charts, working with formulas and integrating worksheet data with various programs and the World Wide Web.
+OFT 160 Introduction to Spreadsheets

+This course covers spreadsheet development, including creating, editing, formatting worksheets and charts, working with formulas and integrating worksheet data with various programs and the World Wide Web.
 Two lecture hours per week.
-Prerequisites: MTH 092 or an acceptable mathematics diagnostic assessment score and OFT 145 or CMP 101 with a grade of "C" or better, or permission of the department head.
+Prerequisite: MTH 092 or an acceptable mathematics diagnostic assessment score or permission of the department head.
 Laboratory fee: \$15.
 Usually offered in the fall and spring.

-OFT 162 Introduction to Database Design (2 credits) This computerized database course is a comprehensive introduction to database software applications.
+OFT 162 Introduction to Database Design

+This computerized database course is a comprehensive introduction to database software applications.
 Students create and manage databases consisting of tables, queries, forms, reports and pages.
 Emphasis is placed on retrieving, sharing and maintaining information.
 Two lecture hours per week.
-Prerequisite: OFT 145 or CMP 101 with a grade of "C" or better or permission of the department head.
 Laboratory fee: \$15.
-Usually offered in the fall and spring.
+Usually offered in the fall.

-OFT 165 Records Management Students learn the fundamental concepts of records and information management, including an overview of the most widely used filing systems and procedures.
+OFT 165 Records Management

+Students learn the fundamental concepts of records and information management, including an overview of the most widely used filing systems and procedures.
 Hands-on activities include filing and retrieval of both paper and electronic records according to alphabetic, subject, numeric and geographic filing systems.
 Laboratory fee: \$15.
 Usually offered in the fall and spring.